 And as a time capsule, here is the story I wrote in the first week of June 1987.

-There were no spare rooms at the Manutahi Hotel in Ruatoria on Queen’s Birthday Weekend.
-The buzz in the bars was about the annual East Coast rugby team’s game against Poverty Bay, but most of the guests were film crew or journalists attending the launch for the Sensitive To A Smile record and the start of the Pacific Tour by Herbs.
+THERE WERE NO spare rooms at the Manutahi Hotel in Ruatoria on Queen’s Birthday Weekend.
+The buzz in the bars was about the annual East Coast rugby team’s game against Poverty Bay, but most of the guests were film crew or journalists attending the launch of the Sensitive To A Smile record and the start of the Pacific Tour by Herbs.

 Other guests reflected regular concerns of Ruatoria – a bus driver who had to drive a bus of tangi mourners back to southern Hawkes Bay “sometime today or tomorrow” and a relieving Fijian policeman who was on hand for the weekend revelries.